EffectOrientedProgramming/book/Chapters/04_Initialization.md

     .serviceWithZIO[X]:
       x => x.f
     .provide:
-      X.made
+      X.dependency
 ```

 `serviceWithZIO` needs an `X` object that it substitutes as `x` in the lambda.
-This is provided via the `ZLayer` `made`, which holds the object produced by `make`.
+This is provided via `dependency`, which yeilds a `ZLayer` holding the object produced by `make`.
-The `ZLayer` `made` is the holder for the object produced by `make`, and it provides a way to get to that object.
+The `ZLayer` is the holder for the object produced by `make`, and it provides a way to get to that object.

 ## Making Bread from Scratch